antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-30-7-tips-on-how-to-open-a-business-in-barcelona.md

   </li>
 </ol>

-To open whatever type of shop; veg shop, clothes shop, jewellers etc, you won&#8217;t have to go through nearly as much administration as you do for a bar or restaurant.
-You likely won&#8217;t need to think so much about things such as sound-proofing and strict fire-coding.
+To open whatever type of shop; veg shop, clothes shop, jewellers etc, you won't have to go through nearly as much administration as you do for a bar or restaurant.
+You likely won't need to think so much about things such as sound-proofing and strict fire-coding.
 Additionally, the city council is unlikely to demand a project licence for activities.
 It could be as simple as providing the right data, completing the documents and having the plans for your shop prepared.

 <img  src="/img/uploads/2019/01/richard-balog-647377-unsplash-1024x682.jpg" alt="" width="1024" height="682" srcset="/img/uploads/2019/01/richard-balog-647377-unsplash-1024x682.jpg 1024w, /img/uploads/2019/01/richard-balog-647377-unsplash-300x200.jpg 300w, /img/uploads/2019/01/richard-balog-647377-unsplash-768x512.jpg 768w, /img/uploads/2019/01/richard-balog-647377-unsplash-1150x766.jpg 1150w, /img/uploads/2019/01/richard-balog-647377-unsplash.jpg 1400w" sizes="(max-width: 1024px) 100vw, 1024px" />